SpectoLabs/hoverfly/docs/pages/keyconcepts/modes/capture.rst

 Usually, Capture mode is used as the starting point in the process of creating an API simulation.
 Captured data is then exported and modified before being re-imported into Hoverfly for use as a simulation.

-By default, Hoverfly will overwrite duplicate requests if the request has not changed.
+By default, Hoverfly will ignore duplicate requests if the request has not changed.
 This can be a problem when trying to capture a stateful endpoint that may return a different response each time you make a request.

-Using the stateful mode argument when setting Hoverfly to capture mode will disable this duplicate overwrite feature, enabling you to capture sequences of responses and play them back in :ref:`simulate_mode` in order.
+Using the stateful mode argument when setting Hoverfly to capture mode will disable the duplicate request check, enabling you to capture sequences of responses and play them back in :ref:`simulate_mode` in order.

 .. seealso::